Multimodal Ambivalence/Hesitancy Recognition in Videos for Personalized Digital Health Interventions: Conclusion

 \subsubsection{Acknowledgements}

-This work was supported in part by the Fonds de recherche du Québec – Santé (FRQS), the Natural Sciences and Engineering Research Council of Canada (NSERC), Canada Foundation for Innovation (CFI), and the Digital Research Alliance of Canada.
+This work was supported in part by the Fonds de recherche du Québec – Santé, Natural Sciences and Engineering Research Council of Canada, Canada Foundation for Innovation, and Digital Research Alliance of Canada.